jodal/pyspotify/docs/installation.rst

 The `Mopidy <https://www.mopidy.com/>`_ project runs its own APT archive which includes pyspotify built for:

-- Debian jessie (oldstable), which also works for Ubuntu 14.04 LTS.
+- Debian stretch (oldstable), which also works for Ubuntu 16.04 LTS.
-- Debian stretch (stable), which also works for Ubuntu 16.04 LTS and newer.
+- Debian buster (stable), which also works for Ubuntu 18.04 LTS and newer.

-The packages are available for multiple CPU architectures: i386, amd64, armel, and armhf (compatible with Raspbian and Raspberry Pi 1).
+The packages are available for multiple CPU architectures: i386, amd64, armel, and armhf (compatible with Raspbian and all Raspberry Pi models).

 To install and receive future updates: